ikassim9/GIS/ReadMe.md

 A gis application that displays data of minnesota.
-You are able to click on a marker and get information such as city name, zipcode and population
+You are able to click on a marker and get information such as city name, zipcode and population.
+I found the data to draw polygon here:https://d2ad6b4ur7yvpq.cloudfront.net/